List of 30+ Library & Information Science Careers

 The number of library science careers continues to change, grow, and evolved thanks to the rise of modern technology.
 Computers, social media, and other tools have all made it much easier for librarians to perform their duties and it’s also opened up a wide range of new career paths that can be followed.
 Those thinking of earning a library science degree will want to consider just where they want their career to take them.

-List of Library Science Careers
+List of Career Opportunities in Library and Information Science

 With so many different possibilities, tracking down exactly the kind of position one wants begins by figuring out what overall goals there are and how to reach them.